ansys/pyfluent/doc/source/user_guide/data_transfer.rst

   >>> )

-Similarly, 'transfer_case' can also be used to transfer a case file from one instance of fluent to another.
+Similarly, you can also use the ``transfer_case`` method to transfer a case file from one instance of Fluent to another.